 Just Friends (2005)

-Chris Brander (Ryan Reynolds) is looking slim and all grown up, but his high school anxieties as an overweight teen come back to haunt him when he travels home and cross paths with his longtime crush and best friend, Jamie Palamino (Amy Smart).
+Chris Brander (Ryan Reynolds) has slimmed down and grown up to become a successful record producer, but his high school anxieties from being an overweight and dorky teen come back to haunt him when he travels to his hometown in New Jersey.
+There, he crosses paths with his longtime crush and best friend, Jamie Palamino (Amy Smart).
 His attempts to finally win her heart get complicated when a tone-deaf pop star he's supposed to be babysitting (Anna Faris) gets involved.

 While You Were Sleeping (1995)

 Sandra Bullock, decked to the gills in on-trend '90s sweaters, falls for Bill Pullman in this family comedy of mistaken identity.
-A whimsical love story, the film is often credited, alongside Speed, with launching Bullock to superstardom.
-It also defined an archetype years before Sex and the City's Aidan Shaw came on the scene: The dream guy who makes his own furniture.
+A whimsical love story, the film is often credited alongside Speed with launching Bullock to superstardom.

 A Very Harold & Kumar Christmas (2011)

-It's the holiday season, and Cho and Penn are prepping for festivities with their own, new circle of friends.
+It's the holiday season, and Cho and Penn are each prepping for festivities with a new circle of friends.
 A mysterious package reunites Cho and Penn for another raunchy, wild adventure, years after we last left them.